jlinoff/pam/README.md

 browser tab.

 Another thing to consider is where you store your _PAM_ record file(s).
-I use iCloud which is also quite reliable and allows acess to iCloud files directly from my computers, mobile devices and tablets.
+I use iCloud which is also quite reliable and allows access to iCloud files directly from my computers, mobile devices and tablets.

 Just make sure that whichever infrastructure as a service (IaaS)